isc-projects/stork/docs/install.rst

     $ rake build_server
     $ rake build_ui

 The environment should be ready to run!
-Open 3 consoles, and run the following 3 commands:
+Open 3 consoles, and run the following 3 commands, one in each
+console:

 .. code-block:: console